Almost positive links are strongly quasipositive: Almost positive links of type II

 Proceed as in (3). \item If a Seifert circle has non-empty interior and exterior:

 Proceed as in (4). \item If two generalized Seifert circles are connected by two crossings that are next to each other:

 By \cref{lem:nextoisplumbing} (analog of \cref{lem:plumb} provided at the end of this section), we obtain a diagram $D'$ by removing one of the two crossings such that $\Sigma'(D)$ is quasipositive if and only if $\Sigma'(D')$ is quasipositive.
 However, by induction, $\Sigma'(D')$ is a quasipositive Seifert surface. \item If there is a closed interval embedded in $\R^2$ such that \begin{enumerate} \item its interior is disjoint from $D$, \item one of its endpoints lies on a Seifert circle $k_1$ and the other endpoint lies on a generalized Seifert circle $k_2$, and \item $k_1, k_2$ are oriented coherently: \end{enumerate} Denote by $D'$ the diagram obtained by adding a $1$--handle along that closed interval.
 Because $D'$ has one fewer Seifert circle than $D$, $\Sigma'(D')$ is quasipositive by induction.
-And since $\Sigma'(D')$ contains $\Sigma'(D)$ as an incompressible subsurface, $\Sigma'(D)$ is quasipositive by \cref{eq:subsurface}.
+And since $\Sigma'(D')$ contains $\Sigma'(D)$ as an incompressible subsurface, $\Sigma'(D)$ is quasipositive by \cref{eq:subsurface}.\qedhere \end{enumerate} \end{proof} Let us first establish that the above cases are exhaustive.